hrichardsonlab/fmri-analysis/files/event_files/README.txt

 The purpose of events files is to describe timing and other properties of events recorded during a run.
 Events are stimuli presented to the participant or participant responses.

-The same events file can be used for the 5y and 7y EBC data given that the same functional paradigms are used for both datasets.

 Several important things to note:

 - A single event file MAY include any combination of stimulus, response, and other events.